ShadOoW/web-starter-kit/README.md

 ## Motivation

-I love react, but I also love pages that load fast (static sites), this is my attempt at getting the best of both words (or as much as possible).
+I love react, but I also love pages that load fast (static sites), this is my attempt at getting the best of both worlds (or as much as possible).

 Enter nextjs with SSR and Hydration.
 [Read More](https://medium.com/better-programming/next-js-react-server-side-rendering-done-right-f9700078a3b6) if you are unfamiliar with the idea.